 Our unit was manufactured in May 2020; you can see the label here.

 The Samsung TU7000 is an entry-level budget TV with okay performance.
-It performs very similarly to its predecessor, the Samsung RU7100, but there are a few minor improvements on the TU7000.
-It's a very basic TV with limited picture quality and few extra features, and even when you can find it on sale it's usually not worth it.
-There are better budget models available from budget brands like the Hisense U6G.
+It performs very similarly to its predecessor, the Samsung RU7100, but the TU7000 has a few minor improvements, like a slightly better response time and lower input lag.
+It's a very basic TV with limited picture quality and few extra features, and even when you can find it on sale, it's usually not worth it.
+Better budget models, like the Hisense U6/U6K, are available from other budget brands.

 For other options, check out our recommendations for the best TVs, the best budget TVs, and the best 4k gaming TVs.